titipata/pubmed_parser/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/titipata/pubmed_parser/blob/master/LICENSE) [![DOI](https://zenodo.org/badge/31697087.svg)](https://zenodo.org/badge/latestdoi/31697087) [![Build Status](https://travis-ci.com/titipata/pubmed_parser.svg?branch=master)](https://travis-ci.com/titipata/pubmed_parser)

-Pubmed Parser is a Python library for parsing the [PubMed Open-Access (OA) subset](http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/) and [MEDLINE XML](https://www.nlm.nih.gov/bsd/licensee/) repositories.
-It parses this information into a Python dictionary which can be easily used for research such in text mining and natural language processing pipelines.
+Pubmed Parser is a Python library for parsing the [PubMed Open-Access (OA) subset](http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/)
+ , [MEDLINE XML](https://www.nlm.nih.gov/bsd/licensee/) repositories, and [Entrez Programming Utilities (E-utils)](https://eutils.ncbi.nlm.nih.gov/).
+It uses `lxml` library to parse this information into a Python dictionary which can be easily used for research such in text mining and natural language processing pipelines.
 See
  [wiki page](https://github.com/titipata/pubmed_parser/wiki) on how to download and process dataset using the repository.

+For available APIs and details about the dataset, please see [documentation page](http://titipata.github.io/pubmed_parser/) for more details.
+Below, we list some of the core funtionalities and examples code.

 ## Available Parsers